POV entering photo studio through cracked door

 Hacking

-If an insecure vendor is connecting to your proprietary systems, you don’t know who’s gaining access.
+If an unsecured vendor is connecting to your proprietary systems, you don’t know who’s gaining access.
 If your own system isn’t completely firewalled, you’re creating a vulnerability ripe for exploitation.

 Outages